In the crypto and NFT worlds, NGMI and WAGMI are extensively employed. Find out what they imply and how to put them to use.

 In retrospect, NGMI can be used to mock oneself after making a poor judgment or committing a bad action.

 Members of an in-group, on the other hand, are more likely to designate members of an out-group (such as those who do not believe in the future of NFTs) as NGMI.

-Members or holders of NFTs in a collection who, for example, price their NFTs below the floor price (below the lowest priced NFT in the collection), continuously modify their selling price, or flip NFTs mindlessly without much regard to profits and losses might be labelled.
+Members or holders of NFTs in a collection who, for example, price their NFTs below the floor price (below the lowest priced NFT in the collection), continuously modify their selling price, or flip NFTs mindlessly without much regard to profits and losses might be labeled.

 However, you should be cautious while using NGMI because it has a strong negative connotation.
 Labeling someone in your group as NGMI could be interpreted as a threat.

 Many people are struggling with personal problems.
 People have their own motives for performing the activities that they do because life events can change quickly.

 Some are NGMI, while others are simply struggling with life’s challenges.

 JRNY Crypto, a crypto and NFT influencer with a famous Youtube channel, is the first example of NGMI.

 JRNY references the “tulip frenzy” in his tweet below, which was a speculative craze for tulip bulbs in the Dutch Republic during the 1600s.
 Tulip prices reached absurdly high levels at this time but were quickly followed by an epic crash.

 This tulip bubble is frequently referenced by mainstream pundits who argue that cryptocurrency and NFT prices are purely speculative and have no actual worth.